Last Updated on March 8, 2021 by

 How Can I Lower The Basement Floor?

 You can choose one of the two methods of lowering your basement floor i.e., benching or underpinning.
-Both methods involve making structural changes to your footings and foundation walls to enable you have more space for use and allow you to have your basement waterproofed.
+Both methods involve making structural changes to your footings and foundation walls to enable you to have more space for use and allow you to have your basement waterproofed.

 1. Foundation Underpinning